FREQUENTLY ASKED QUESTIONS

 Having someone live in your home can be daunting for a family but can also be a massive advantage for both the family and for the nanny.

 A family gets much more flexibility from a live-in nanny than a live out nanny.
 Live-in nannies generally work longer hours and are happy to include a couple of evenings babysitting as part of the arrangement.
 Live-in nannies are often happy to travel with their employers and a family never need worry about their nanny arriving late to work due to adverse weather or transport, and no time and money is lost on commuting or travelling.

 Live-in nannies require their own space and privacy.
 She should have her own bedroom and bathroom (in some cases she may have to share the bathroom with the children).
 Occasionally separate accommodation is included as part of the nanny package.
 A nanny’s room should be furnished and have a television and good storage space.
 House rulesshould be made clear from the start and also mentioned in the nanny's contract.

-Live-in nannies will also ensure the children are active and social; she will organise play dates, attend baby classes, initiate outings to the park, library and other extracurricular activities.
+Nannies will also ensure the children are active and social; she will organise play dates, attend baby classes, initiate outings to the park, library and other extracurricular activities.
 She will use her knowledge and skills to further the children's development through play.
-She will provide activities such as creative arts and crafts, singing, reading and other learning opportunities
+She will provide activities such as creative arts and crafts, singing, reading and other learning opportunities.

 WHAT ABOUT FOOD FOR A LIVE-IN NANNY?